kenatiod/MUT/Understanding Machine Understanding.md

 The future of intelligence is a vast, uncharted landscape, full of both promise and peril.
 As humanity embarks on this great cognitive adventure, all must do so with eyes wide open, ethical compass firmly in hand, and a deep sense of responsibility for the world being created.
 The choices made now will ripple out across the generations, shaping the very fabric of civilization and the nature of the minds with which all share it.
 Let all rise to this challenge with wisdom, integrity, and an unwavering commitment to the flourishing of all sentient beings.

+The questions of what **should** be done in AI development are beyond the scope of this book, which is about what tests **must** be developed to find out.
+If humanity does not know what is going on in the decision making processes of machine minds, how **can** people come to know what **should** be done?

 ## Real or Imagined?

+**"Ignorance is preferable to error, and he is less remote from the truth who believes nothing than he who believes what is wrong." ~ Thomas Jefferson**

 Alice: _rubbing her temples_ Bob, have you seen some of the latest outputs from Claude?
 I'm starting to get concerned.